Merendina

 • In another bowl, add in the eggs and the sugar and use an electric whisk to beat the eggs and the sugar until the mixture becomes thick, fluffy, and triples in size, about 5 minutes.
 Add the vanilla extract and the vegetable oil, and whisk again for few seconds until the mixture is well combined.
 Gradually add in the dry ingredients mixture until fully incorporated.
 Finally, progressively stir in the buttermilk until the mixture is well combined.

-• Once the cake is completely cool, halve it vertically and brush the surface of the two sponge cakes with syrup.
+• Once the cake is completely cool, halve it vertically and brush the surface of the two cake halves with syrup.
 Discard the remaining syrup, if any.
-Spread the ganache all over one of the sponge cakes and top it with the other half.
+Spread the ganache all over one of the cake halves and top with the other half.
 Lightly press the sandwiched cakes to level them and use a sharp knife to divide it into 10 parts to make 10 rectangles.

 • Place the dark chocolate and the coconut oil in a microwave-safe shallow bowl stopping and stirring at 15 seconds intervals until smooth and creamy.
 Leave the chocolate to cool until it reaches room temperature, about 10 minutes.